-MONDAY 15TH NOVEMBER
+MONDAY 14TH NOVEMBER

-This year we are holding Odd Socks Day with the support of Andy Day, cBeebies star and front man of Andy and the Odd Socks.
-It is a chance for primary schools to celebrate Anti-Bullying Week in a positive way by asking learners to wear odd socks to school.
+This year we, at the Anti-Bullying Alliance, are holding Odd Socks Day with the support of Andy Day, cBeebies star and front man of Andy and the Odd Socks.
+It is a chance for children and adults alike to celebrate Anti-Bullying Week in a positive way by asking everyone to wear odd socks to school, work or at home.
 There is no pressure to wear the latest fashion or buy expensive costumes.
 All you have to do to take part is wear odd socks, it could not be simpler!